 the nerve to ask unaskable questions (as generously as possible)

 - the willingness to look foolish…to say, “I’m sorry, I still don’t get it; I’m sure it’s me; please explain it one more time."

 The part of all this that’s neither craft nor skill is, I think, having a brain operating system — or perhaps preserving the part of the brain’s operation — that sees + hears the world in peculiar ways.
 Over time, most of us become aware that this capacity may be a liability before it's turned into an asset.

-Fun fact #1: About 20 years ago, I devised an interactive experience, I call it Cubing, that streamlines — or at least concentrates — the intelligent stranger work.
+Fun fact #1: About 20 years ago, I devised an interactive experience — I call it Cubing, for reasons that have to do with helping people think in three dimensions.
+Cubing streamlines, or at least concentrates, my intelligent stranger work.

 I’ve led Cubing intensives with sole proprietors, small business partners, management teams, marketing units, + project, operations, design + event teams.

 Fun fact #2: I think I laugh with clients more in a couple of days of Cubing, than just about any other time.
 Effective + Fun = Excellent.